saleor/saleor-sdk/README.md

    **/
 } else if (data) {
   /**
-   * User signed in succesfully.
+   * User signed in successfully.
 Read user object from data or from api.auth.
    **/
   const userData = api.auth.user;
 }